top of page

 Jennifer Winell, a member of Save Montgomery, asked the Planning Board about the challenge filed by Eli Kahn, the new owner of the Kenvue site.

-"I'm curious about the appeal that E Kahn (Development) has with judge," she said.
+"I'm curious about the appeal that E Kahn (Development) has with the judge," she said.
 "What is our backup plan if the judge decides that he can build the housing there?"

 Montgomery Township Attorney Wendy Rubenstein answered: "If circumstances change, we'll be back with a new plan."